Kolossi/kolossi.github.io/_posts/2022/2022-10-21-azure-devops-pipelines-var-access.md

 title: azure devops pipelines var access
 #subtitle: more than the title
 #excerpt: This is what the page is really about
-tags: [quicktip,azure,devops,pipelines,variables]
+tags: [quicktips,azure,devops,pipelines,variables]
 ---
-How to access Azure devops pipelines variables set with a `##vso[task.setvariable ...`output from other tasks, jobs, deployments and stages...
+How to access Azure devops pipelines variables set with a `##vso[task.setvariable ...` output from other tasks, jobs, deployments and stages...
 <!--more-->